Led Zeppelin

 Led Zeppelin were an English rock band formed in London in 1968.
-The band comprised vocalist Robert Plant, guitarist Jimmy Page, bassist-keyboardist John Paul Jones and drummer John Bonham.
-With a heavy, guitar-driven sound and drawing from influences including blues and folk music, Led Zeppelin are cited as a progenitor of hard rock and heavy metal.
-Among the best-selling music artists of all time, they influenced the music industry, particularly in the development of album-oriented rock and stadium rock.
+The band comprised vocalist Robert Plant, guitarist Jimmy Page, bass-guitarist and keyboardist John Paul Jones and drummer John Bonham.
+Their combination of a heavy electric-guitar sound with elements of blues and folk music popularised album-oriented rock and stadium rock and established them as the progenitor of hard rock and heavy metal.
+They are amongst the best-selling music artists of all time, with an estimated 200 to 300 million records sold worldwide.

 Led Zeppelin evolved from a previous band, the Yardbirds, and were originally named "the New Yardbirds".
-They signed a deal with Atlantic Records that gave them considerable artistic freedom.
-Initially unpopular with critics, they achieved all-but-unmatched commercial success with eight studio albums over ten years.
+They signed a deal with Atlantic Records that gave them artistic freedom.
+Although it was initially critically unpopular, their music achieved both critical and commercial success in eight studio albums over ten years.

 Their 1969 debut, Led Zeppelin, was a top-ten album in several countries and features such tracks as "Good Times Bad Times", "Dazed and Confused" and "Communication Breakdown".
-Led Zeppelin II (1969), their first number-one album, includes "Whole Lotta Love" and "Ramble On".
-In 1970, they released Led Zeppelin III which opens with "Immigrant Song".
-Their untitled fourth album, commonly known as Led Zeppelin IV (1971), is one of the best-selling albums in history, with 37 million copies sold.
-It includes "Black Dog", "Rock and Roll" and "Stairway to Heaven", with the latter being among the most popular and influential works in rock.
-Houses of the Holy (1973) includes "The Song Remains the Same" and "The Rain Song".
+Led Zeppelin II (1969), their first number-one album, includes "Whole Lotta Love", "Heartbreaker", and "Ramble On".
+In 1970, they released Led Zeppelin III which opens with "Immigrant Song" and contains "Since I've Been Loving You".
+Their untitled fourth album, which is commonly known as Led Zeppelin IV (1971) and is one of the best-selling albums in history, with 37 million copies sold, includes "Black Dog", "Rock and Roll", "The Battle of Evermore" (which was their only song to feature a guest singer—Sandy Denny), and "Stairway to Heaven", the latter of which is amongst the most popular and influential works of rock music.
+Houses of the Holy (1973) includes "The Song Remains the Same", "The Rain Song", and "No Quarter".
 Physical Graffiti (1975), a double album, features "Trampled Under Foot" and "Kashmir".